webbouwer/wp-startup/README.md

 # wp-startup
-Do a lot more with a basic WP install
+Do more with a basic WP install

+setup testing:

+add css (to overwrite any other) add custom theme page using default wp themes view